GDPR Compliance Services

 - Rights of automated decision making and profiling – The GDPR has put in place safeguards to protect individuals against the risk that a potentially damaging decision is made without human intervention.
 For example, individuals can choose not to be the subject of a decision where the consequence has a legal bearing on them or is based on automated processing.

-A maximum fine of 4% of annual global turnover or €20 Million (whichever is higher) can be imposed for the most serious violations, e.g. not having adequate or demonstrable customer consent to process data, failure to notify relevant parties of data breaches involving personal data, etc. For less serious violations, a maximum fine of 2% of the annual company’s global turnover or €10 Million (whichever is higher) may be imposed.
-This includes an organization not having its records in order (pursuant to obligations set forth in Article 28) or for not having carried out a Data Protection Impact Assessment when necessary.
+A maximum fine of 4% of annual global turnover or €20 Million (whichever is higher) can be imposed for the most serious violations, e.g. not having adequate or demonstrable customer consent to process data, failure to notify relevant parties of data breaches involving personal data, etc. There is a gradiation of fines relative to the severity of the violation.
+These begin at 2% of the annual company’s global turnover or €10 Million (whichever is higher) for e.g. not having their records in order (pursuant to obligations set forth in Article 28) or for not having carried out a Data Protection Impact Assessment when necessary, and extend up to the 4% maximum for more egregious violations.

 In Article 4(1) the GDPR defines personal data as any information relating to a directly or indirectly identifiable natural person.
 An identifiable natural person is further defined as one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.